Kalaglow

-Kalaglow (1978–1994) was an Irish-bred, British-trained Thoroughbred race horse.
+Kalaglow (1978–1994) was an Irish-bred, British-trained Thoroughbred race horse and sire.
 In a career which lasted from August 1980 until October 1982 he ran fourteen times and won ten races.
-He is most notable for his performances in 1982 when he "lit up the summer" with a series of victories including the Eclipse Stakes and King George VI and Queen Elizabeth Stakes.
+He is most notable for his performances in 1982 when he "lit up the summer" with victories including the Eclipse Stakes and King George VI and Queen Elizabeth Stakes.

 Background

 Kalaglow was a grey horse, standing just over 16 hands high, sired by Kalamoun (winner of the Poule d'Essai des Poulains and the Prix Jacques Le Marois) out of the mare Rossitor.
 During his racing career he was dark in colour, but like all grey horses, he lightened as he aged.
 As a yearling he was sent to the Newmarket October sales where he was bought for 11,500 guineas by the bloodstock agent James Delahooke on behalf of the trainer Guy Harwood.
 The colt subsequently entered into the ownership of Tony Ward and was trained by Harwood at Pulborough, West Sussex.
 Kalaglow was ridden in most of his important races by the veteran British jockey Greville Starkey.

 Kalaglow's name was the result of a mistake: he was originally registered as being by Kalamoun, out of a mare named Aglow.
 The true identity of Kalaglow's dam was only discovered when he was four years old, long after he had been named by combining the titles of both his "parents".
 Both Aglow and Rossitor were chestnut fillies bred by the Someries Stud and sent into training with Geoff Smyth.
 The accidental switch seemed to have occurred when they were transferred from the stud farm to the racing stable in 1972 but it was a full decade before a member of staff at the Irish National Stud noticed that "Aglow"'s white markings did not match those described on her identity documents.